AllGray/PocketDesk/README.md

 _Can i run this next to the normal PocketHome?_ **YES SIR**

-The install is super simle.
+The install is super simple.

 Just run